 Almost 50% of all new teachers to the Texas education system come from these types of programs, which provide a host of benefits such as course availability, flexible scheduling and extensive networking opportunities.

-To qualify for an alternative teacher certification program in Texas, the TEA requires applicants to either have a bachelor’s degree, career experience in the field they wish to teach, or a combination of both.
+To qualify for an online teacher certification program in Texas, the TEA requires applicants to either have a bachelor’s degree, career experience in the field they wish to teach, or a combination of both.

 For those who have a bachelor’s degree from an accredited institution of higher learning, you must: